Duchy of Florence: Origins and constitution

 Florence had been under informal Medici control since 1434.
 During the War of the League of Cognac, the Florentines rebelled against the Medici, then represented by Ippolito de' Medici, and restored the freedom of their republic.
 Following the Republic's surrender in the Siege of Florence, Charles V, Holy Roman Emperor issued a proclamation explicitly stating that he and he alone could determine the government of Florence.
 On 12 August 1530, the Emperor created the Medici hereditary rulers (capo) of the Republic of Florence.

-Pope Clement VII intended his relative Alessandro de' Medici (Note: Allessandro is usually considered an illegitimate son of Lorenzo II, Duke of Urbino, though some historians suggest that Clement himself was the father.) to be the ruler of Florence, but also wanted to give the impression that the Florentines had democratically chosen Alessandro as their ruler.
+Pope Clement VII intended his relative Alessandro de' Medici (Note: Alessandro is usually considered an illegitimate son of Lorenzo II, Duke of Urbino, though some historians suggest that Clement himself was the father.) to be the ruler of Florence, but also wanted to give the impression that the Florentines had democratically chosen Alessandro as their ruler.
 The title "Duke of Florence" was chosen because it would bolster Medici power in the region.
 In April 1532, the Pope convinced the Balía, Florence's ruling commission, to draw up a new constitution, which formally created a hereditary monarchy.
 It abolished the age-old signoria (elective government) and the office of gonfaloniere (titular head-of-state elected for a two-month term) and replaced it with three institutions: